 The first number is bit-depth, which indicates the number of 'bits' of information present in each sample of the signal.
-Going from 16 bits to 24 bits results in a massive increase of dynamic range, which is the gap between the quietest and loudest sounds that can be captured.
+Going from 16 to 24 bits results in a massive increase in dynamic range, which is the gap between the quietest and loudest sounds that can be captured.
 In numbers, it's a jump from 96dB to 144dB, which is huge.

+Until Spotify Hi-Fi arrives, all streams from Spotify use compressed file formats with relatively low bitrates, such as 320kbps Ogg Vorbis streams on Spotify Premium.
 This 'lossy' compression means that certain data is scrapped in the encoding process for the sake of convenience and smaller file sizes.
 Obviously, this affects the sound quality.

 To illustrate why hi-res should sound better than, say, an MP3, we need simply to compare the relative bitrates (the amount of information being transferred measured in kilobits per second).
 The highest quality MP3 has a bitrate of 320kbps.
 A 24-bit/192kHz file takes that to 9216kbps.
 Music CDs are 1411kbps – remember, they're your starting marker for hi-res.